tmolbergen/Touch10/PexipVMR/README.md

 *This macro was not created by a developer, therefore the code looks like a spaghetti mess thrown together*

-**Functionality**: This macro allows a user to control the layout on a by using a Pexip VMR s
+**Functionality**: This macro allows a user to control the layout on a by using a Pexip VMR

 **Requirements**:
 1. Endpoint has to be registered on CUCM or be in a call with a known Pexip VMR
 2. VMR address has to be matchable using regex

 **How To**:
 1. Change PEXIP_INSTANCE_URL to point to your conferencing node